-In Table 5, it can be seen that all the indicators were strongly agreed by the respondents; in which the highest mean value of 3.65 from indicator 5 that focuses on the adjustment of teacher to support all learners”, and the lowest mean value of 3.47 from indicator 3 which is the emotional preparedness of teacher to respond to learners who struggle.
-The overall computed mean value of 3.57 showed that the respondents perceived their psychological readiness in inclusive classroom setting as “Very High”.
+From the results in Table 5, it can be seen that all the indicators were strongly agreed by the respondents; with the highest mean value of 3.65 from indicator 5, which focuses on the adjustment of the teacher to support all learners, and the lowest mean value of 3.47 from indicator 3, which is the emotional preparedness of the teacher to respond to learners who struggle.
+The overall computed mean value of 3.57 showed that the respondents perceived their psychological readiness in an inclusive classroom setting as “Very High”.

-Findings further proved that they have confidence to face the complexities of teaching diverse learners, they are motivated to practice inclusion even if it will require an extra effort, they are emotionally prepared to respond to struggling learners, they have patience for learners needing repeated guidance and reassurance, and they are willing to adjust as teachers to support their learners.
+The findings further proved that they have confidence to face the complexities of teaching diverse learners, they are motivated to practice inclusion even if it will require an extra effort, they are emotionally prepared to respond to struggling learners, they have patience for learners needing repeated guidance and reassurance, and they are willing to adjust as teachers to support their learners.
 Based on Dignath et al. (2022), psychological readiness is the teachers’ emotional confidence, motivation, and self-belief in their capacity to manage inclusive classroom situations effectively.
-The respondents had very high level of this readiness which means that they could manage inclusive classroom situation with a positive outlook.
-Therefore, students regardless of their capacities and disabilities will be learning in a positive environment.
+The respondents had a very high level of this readiness, which means that they could manage an inclusive classroom situation with a positive outlook.
+Therefore, students, regardless of their capacities and disabilities, will be learning in a positive environment.
 Having so, students with special needs who are included in a normal learning environment will feel valued and respected.

+3.2.2 Perceived Professional Readiness of Inclusive Education Teachers

 Table 6.
-Perceived Professional Readiness of Inclusive Education Teachers of Muntinlupa National High School – Senior High School
+Indicators and means of Perceived Professional Readiness